 The following are her words.

 ‘I’d not been there too long when they bought David in.
-He was a lovely old guy, but that nasty so-and-so dementia was creeping in.
+A lovely old guy, a real character, but that nasty so-and-so dementia was creeping in.
 It’s a horrid disease.
 It cleans away your memories and changes your personality.
 That’s why I left that job in the end.
 It’s difficult to keep seeing something so terrible happen over and over again.

-‘Still, David was prone to long periods of lucidity when he was utterly charming and captivating.
-I could tell he was a ladies man when he was younger.’
+‘Still, David was prone to long periods of lucidity where he was utterly charming and captivating.
+I could tell he’d been a ladies man back in the day.’

 She winks at me over her mug of tea.

-‘He would regal the staff and other residents with tales of his exploits in the Second World War.
-He made them sound so thrilling.
-He was a natural storyteller.
+‘He would regale the staff and other residents with tales of his exploits in the Second World War.
+He made them sound so thrilling, a natural storyteller.

 ‘Oddly enough, when he came in he brought this metronome with him, and he would always have it nearby; on the coffee table or the windowsill, just within reach.

 ‘It used to annoy some of the other nurses, that constant tick-tock, tick-tock, but I didn’t mind it.
 I asked him about it one day.
-You know, like why he had it, what it was for.
+You know, like why he kept it, what it meant to him.

-‘He told me that one time, when he was up in the sky battling the Luftwaffe, he spotted these little grey creatures out on the body of his ‘plane.
+‘He told me that one time, up in the sky battling the Luftwaffe, he spotted these little grey creatures out on the body of his ‘plane.
 He said they were nibbling away at the engine and the electrics, trying to make him crash.

 ‘‘Gremlins’, he called them.
 ‘Bloody gremlins’.

 ‘I couldn’t help but think of those little green critters from that pair of movies from the ’80s.
-I was very small when I saw those films.
-They shit me up as a kid, I’m not embarrassed to say!
+Those films shit me up as a kid, I’m not embarrassed to say!

 ‘Anyway, I asked him what he did about them, these ‘gremlins’.

-‘He said that word back on the base what that you had to distract them somehow.
+‘He said that word back on the base what that you needed to distract them somehow.
 Apparently they were an acknowledged thing!

 ‘So he’s struggling in his chair, trying to pilot this fighter plane and wrestle a hankie or something out of his pocket to wave at them.
 But it’s no good.
 So he starts tapping on the glass of the cockpit.